helloworld3200/save-commit-sync/README.md

-# Auto Commit & Sync
+# Save Commit & Sync
 > A VS Code extension to save, commit and sync at the same time.
 Uses code from MichaelCurrin/Auto-Commit-Message to generate commit messages.

 <!-- Badges mostly generated with https://michaelcurrin.github.io/badge-generator/#/ -->